Dexter Jackson (safety)

 Dexter Lamar Jackson (born July 28, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers in the fourth round of the 1999 NFL Draft.
+He was selected by the Tampa Bay Buccaneers in the fourth round of the 1999 NFL draft.
 He played college football at Florida State.

-Jackson won a Super Bowl with the Buccaneers when the team defeated the Oakland Raiders in Super Bowl XXXVII; he was also named Super Bowl MVP.
-Jackson played for the Arizona Cardinals and Cincinnati Bengals as well.
+Jackson won a Super Bowl with the Buccaneers in Super Bowl XXXVII; he was also named Super Bowl MVP.
+Jackson also played for the Arizona Cardinals and Cincinnati Bengals.

 College career

 Jackson attended Florida State University and was a Human Science Major and a letterman in football.
 In football, he was named as an All-Atlantic Coast Conference as a junior, and he finished his college football career with 194 tackles, 7 interceptions, 16 passes defensed, one forced fumble, one fumble recovery, and blocked four field goals.

 Professional career

-First stint with Buccaneers
+Tampa Bay Buccaneers (first stint)

-Jackson was drafted by the Tampa Bay Buccaneers in the fourth round (113th overall) of the 1999 NFL draft.
+Jackson was selected by the Tampa Bay Buccaneers in the fourth round (113th overall) of the 1999 NFL draft.
 He made his NFL debut versus the Denver Broncos.

-Jackson was the MVP of Super Bowl XXXVII, recording two interceptions.
+Jackson was the MVP of Super Bowl XXXVII, a 48–21 win over the Oakland Raiders, recording two interceptions.
 He was the first safety to win the award since Jake Scott in 1973, the third defensive back overall (joining Scott and Larry Brown).